wistia/style-guide/coffeescript.md

 <a name="blank_lines"/>
 ### Blank Lines

-Separate top-level function and class definitions with a single blank line.
+Separate top-level function and class definitions with two blank lines.

-Separate method definitions inside of a class with a single blank line.
+Separate method definitions inside of a class with two blank lines.

 Use a single blank line within the bodies of methods or functions in cases where this improves readability (e.g., for the purpose of delineating logical sections).

+When creating a new class or function, there should be no empty lines between the definition and the beginning of the code.

+    ```coffeescript
+    # bad
+    class Dog

+      walk: -> run().slowly()

+      run: -> ...
+      doSomethingElse: -> ...

+    # good
+    class Dog
+      walk: -> run().slowly()

+      run: -> ...

+      doSomethingElse: -> ...
+    ```

 <a name="trailing_whitespace"/>
 ### Trailing Whitespace